SpartaTech/sparta-spring-webservice-utils/README.md

 # sparta-spring-webservice-utils
 Spring Web Service Utility library.
 Includes functionalities to enhance the use of spring-ws framework.

-Features:
+##Features:##

+### PayloadTransformedLoggingInterceptor ###

-* PayloadTransformedLoggingInterceptor - This is an interceptor that combines Request/Response transformation with logging.
+ This is an interceptor that combines Request/Response transformation with logging.
 Useful when you need to mask the request in the log for sensitive information.

 __How To use:__